 Stage 1 Hearing

-The panel for Stage 1 Hearings will be comprised of the Welfare & International Officer (or delegated Sabbatical Officer where the Welfare & International Officer is unavailable) who shall be the Chair, and one other member of the Disciplinary Pool.
+The panel for Stage 1 Hearings will be comprised of the Welfare & International Officer (or delegated Sabbatical Officer where the Welfare & CommunityOfficer is unavailable) who shall be the Chair, and one other member of the Disciplinary Pool.
 Any Officers or Members who may later be needed as ‘witnesses’ cannot be on this panel to ensure they are available at any stages of this procedure if required.

 A staff member appointed by the Chief Executive will attend the hearing to act as secretary.
 They will hold no decision-making powers, and will take minutes, and advise on procedure if requested by the panel.